-The Catholic Church teaches: "Marriage and the family are institutions that must be promoted and defended from every possible misrepresentation of their true nature, since whatever is injurious to them is injurious to society itself" (Sacramentum Caritatis, 29).
-The following examples illustrate that efforts to redefine marriage are harming the religious freedom of believers in the true definition of marriage.
+The Catholic Church teaches: "Marriage and the family are institutions that must be promoted and defended from every possible misrepresentation of their true nature, since whatever is injurious to them is injurious to society itself" (Sacramentum Caritatis, 63).
+As the following examples illustrate, redefining or weakening marriage in civil law harms religious liberty.